-Wildlife Computers offers SPOT tags in many different shapes to suit a variety of applications.
-While the shapes may differ, all SPOT tags have several elements in common (Figure 1).
+Wildlife Computers offers SPOT-F tags in many different shapes to suit a variety of applications.
+While the shapes may differ, all SPOT-F tags have several elements in common (Figure 1).

-Figure 1-typical backmount SPOT showing: (a) Argos antenna, (b) communications port with plug, (c) LED indicator light, (d) magnetic switch, and (e) wet/dry sensors.
+Figure 1 - A typical SPOT-F tag showing the Argos antenna (a), Fastloc[®] GPS antenna (b), communications port with plug (c), indicator light (d), magnetic switch (e), and wet/dry sensor (f)

 Note: the magnetic switch is not visible.
 It is located near the base of the communication port.
 Swiping a magnet across the communication port will activate the switch.